×

 If you have a UAE passport, you’ve got even more options for easy travel!
 Here are places you can visit without the hassle of getting a visa.

-- Georgia sits where Europe meets Asia.
+• Want a classic Europe experience in Asia?
+Head to Georgia.
 Enjoy Tbilisi’s charming old town, Black Sea beaches in Batumi, ancient churches in Kutaisi, or healing mineral waters in Borjomi.

 Travel Tips for Eid